ClinicalAffectiveNeuroscienceLab/HEPPy/README.md

 # HEPPy — Heartbeat-Evoked Potential (HEP) extraction for EEG

-==N.B.
-Major update imminent with better R peak handling==
+## N.B.
+Major update imminent with better R peak handling - also, while this was originally used with ASRPy, that repository is no longer supported or updated, so other methods are recommended.

-HEPPy is a small, practical pipeline for extracting heartbeat-evoked potentials (HEPs) from EEG recordings that include an ECG channel.
+HEPPy is a simple, user friendly pipeline for extracting heartbeat-evoked potentials (HEPs) from EEG recordings that include an ECG channel.
 It provides a **thin GUI** to:

-1. run **QC** to detect R-peaks and generate per-file QRS plots;
+1. run **ecg analysis** to detect R-peaks and generate per-file QRS plots;
 2. **review** those plots and mark each file **GOOD** or **BAD** (with optional RR estimate for the bad ones);
 3. run **HEP** extraction using your QC decisions.